 As we have seen, in a DG-FEM discretization we can apply a polynomial expansion of arbitrary order within each element.

 To exploit this in a code we need procedures for

-- computing polynomial expansions (already in place) - numerical evaluation of integrals and derivatives - setting up means for stabilization through filtering
+- computing polynomial expansions (already in place) - numerical evaluation of integrals and derivatives

 For implementations local operators needs to be defined.